 Clean hands, pure blood and the right sample size are very important when it comes to accuracy.
 Make sure you are getting the most accurate readings using our 3 Tips for Better Blood Sugar Accuracy.

 One factor that should be less important than accuracy is the price.
 Sadly, it is often the first factor we are forced to consider when choosing a glucose meter.
 The current healthcare system in the United States is a cycle of big brands, health insurance companies, and their pharmacy benefit managers.
 Prices have risen rapidly over the years.
 Did you think the more expensive, big-brand meters were sure to be the best?
 They aren't necessarily.
 The higher cost is at the consumer's expense.
 Rather than paying for greater accuracy, consumers are paying for marketing budgets and exclusivity deals behind the scenes that benefit the cycle.

-If you have health insurance, you probably know that they like to tell you what you can or cannot use (what the do or do not cover).
+If you have health insurance, you probably know that they like to tell you what you can or cannot use (what they do or do not cover).
 That's because your insurance company gets money from big brand meter companies to exclusively cover their equipment.
 It has less to do with how accurate the equipment is and more to do with how much money the insurance company will make.
-Regardless of the brand they choose to cover, it's probably the one you use.
+Whatever brand they choose to cover, it's probably the one you end up using.
 You may have a monthly copay, or if you are on a high deductible plan, you may pay full price out of pocket until you finally meet that seemingly unreachable dollar amount, after which you pay 20% of the cost for that small window at the end of the year.
-But, thankfully, you don't actually have to go through your insurance provider for your glucose meter and test strips.

 How do you know if you should cut insurance out of your decision on a glucose meter?
 Consider how many times per day you check your blood sugar and the amount you pay out of pocket.